lauringlab/CodonShuffle/README.md

 * <a href="http://www.tbi.univie.ac.at/RNA/" target="_blank">ViennaRNA</a>
 * <a href="https://pip.pypa.io/en/latest/quickstart.html" target="_blank">Pip</a>

 All dependencies will be installed by first running the install script.
 Simply open a terminal window and from the parent directory, type "sudo python install_dependencies.py" You will be prompted to enter your administrator password.
 Once installed, you will be able to run CodonShuffle.
-Additional required dependencies (i.e. CodonW and Emboss are installed by the main CodonShuffle.py command).
+Additional required dependencies (i.e. CodonW and Emboss are installed by the main CodonShuffle.py command in the lib folder).